Will3am13/Robot_Vision_System/Final_Paper.md

 ### Sensing Unit Selection

 The customer requirement for "accurate object localization" demands a sensing technology capable of precise depth measurement in dynamic environments.
-To select an optimal camera, we evaluated three primary sensing technologies, steroscopic, Time-of-Flight, and LiDAR.
+To select an optimal camera, we evaluated three primary sensing technologies: stereoscopy, Time-of-Flight, and LiDAR.
 The pairwise comparison matrix below assigns weights to each criterion, with accuracy (weight: 0.42) and range (weight: 0.28) prioritized given our need for reliable depth perception in varied lighting conditions.

 **Table 4: Pairwise Comparison Matrix for Sensing Unit**